 Can I make this sandwich ahead of time?

-What if I don’t like olives?
+What if I do not like olives?

-Is Muffuletta served hot or cold?
+Is muffuletta served hot or cold?

 - 1 large round loaf of Italian bread